It's no secret that getting a mortgage pre-approval is key to a successful home purchase.…

 This step in the mortgage pre-approval process links back to the first item on our list about income information.

 Your lender will want to know that you are gainfully and consistently employed.
-Having current employment is often not enough.
-You’ll need to show a consistent track record of being employed.
+Current employment is often not enough, and you’ll need to have a consistent track record.

-Mortgage lenders want a guarantee that you’ll have employment throughout the duration of homeownership.
+Mortgage lenders want a guarantee that you’ll have employment throughout homeownership.

 Things to Know About Mortgage Pre-Approval

-We’ve covered what paperwork and information are needed when meeting with a potential lender, but there are other important things you should know before even beginning the application process.
+We’ve covered what paperwork and information are needed when meeting with a potential lender, but you should know other important things before beginning the application process.

 The Difference Between Pre-Qualification and Pre-Approval

 Both of these processes can help you budget for your new home.
 Pre-qualification gives you a general idea of the amount of loan you might get.

-Pre-qualification is usually the step before you apply for pre-approval and can often be done over the phone without a credit check.
-The lender will simply ask questions regarding your income, a possible down payment amount, assets, and debt.
+Pre-qualification is usually the step before you apply for pre-approval and can be completed online or over the phone without a credit check.
+The lender will ask questions regarding your income, a possible down payment amount, assets, and debt.

-Based on this information, you can receive a very loose idea of what type of loan you may qualify for.
+Based on this information, you can receive a very loose idea of what type of loan and terms you could qualify for.

 Mortgage pre-approval is when the actual figures, amounts, and credit reports are considered and used to determine eligibility.

 The Pre-Approval Meeting

-You’ll need to make an appointment for pre-approval.
-After the application is made, the lender will determine whether or not you are a good candidate for a loan.
+You can apply online, call us, or schedule an appointment for pre-approval.
+After the application, the lender will determine whether or not you are a good candidate for a loan.

 You will receive what’s called a Loan Estimate (LE).
-This is a document outlining the terms of the loan.
-Here you’ll see the Kansas or Missouri mortgage rates, closing costs and what type of loan it is.
-There are several types of loans used with mortgage pre-approval including fixed-rate and adjustable.
+The document outlines the terms of the loan.
+Here you’ll see the mortgage rates, closing costs, and what type of loan it is.
+We will review all loan options to ensure you obtain the best financing for your goals and situation.

 Pre-Approval is Not a Guarantee

-Just because you have received a GFE, it doesn’t guarantee that you will receive the loan.
-It simply means you’ve been approved to get one.
+Just because you have received a Loan Estimate doesn’t guarantee to receive the loan; it simply means you’ve been pre-approved to get one.